SpooktheTomatoes/virtual-sdv-alex/README.md

 ## Target model

-This project was built and tested for **ChatGPT GPT-5.4 Thinking**.
+This project was originally built and tested for **ChatGPT GPT-5.4 Thinking**.
+The newest version has been migration-tested to run on **ChatGPT GPT-5.5 Thinking**.
 The **Extended Thinking** mode is recommended.

 Other models may give different results.
 Ports should not be assumed to be equivalent.